Object-Centric Vision Token Pruning for Vision Language Models: Proposed Method

 However, finding a solution for the ideal pruner $\bm{\phi}_\mathrm{p}^*$ submit to the ideal objective \Cref{eq:ideal_objective} is hardly possible. \textit{This is also why all existing VTP methods rely on handcrafted vision token importance metrics}.

-But we can simplify this optimal problem into a \textbf{practical objective}.
-Assuming no access to the language input and the VLM, we need to develop a practical pruner that can keep vision tokens that preserve the most information of the original unpruned vision tokens:

-Here $\bm{\phi}_\mathrm{p}$ is the practical pruner, which identifies the most \textit{representative} vision tokens $\bm{V}_\mathrm{p}$ from the original unpruned ones $\bm{V}$. $\bm{\phi}_\mathrm{d}$ is some distance metric, which measures the information gap between two token sets.
+But we can simplify this optimization problem into a \textbf{practical objective}.
+Assuming no access to the language input and the VLM, we need to develop a practical pruner that can keep vision tokens that preserve the most information of the original unpruned vision tokens: Here $\bm{\phi}_\mathrm{p}$ is the practical pruner, which identifies the most \textit{representative} vision tokens $\bm{V}_\mathrm{p}$ from the original unpruned ones $\bm{V}$. $\bm{\phi}_\mathrm{d}$ is some distance metric, which measures the information gap between two token sets.

 In this case, the practical pruner $\bm{\phi}_\mathrm{p}$ is agnostic to both language input $\bm{L}$ and the inference model $\bm{\phi}_\mathrm{VLM}$. \textit{Finding a solution for it is quite feasible} as we only need to deal with the vision input $\bm{V}$ itself.